LahiruCooray/inventory-management-flask-docker/README.md

 ## **🚀 Running Options**

-You have three options to run this application:
+You have two options to run this application:

 ### **Option 1: Fully Local Setup (No Docker)**